Dear MendMeShop,

 A complete tear of the supraspinatus tendon will limit your ability to lift your arm at your side (abduct).

-Shoulder Impingement Syndrome
+Rotator Cuff Impingement Syndrome

 Shoulder impingement syndrome occurs when soft tissue in the subacromial space (considered the 'roof' of the shoulder blade) is pinched.

-The subacromial space is an area in the shoulder that's approximately 1/2 an inch wide between the humerus (upper arm bone) and the acromion (a boney projection of the scapula).
+The subacromial space is an area in the shoulder that's approximately 1/2 an inch wide between the humerus (upper arm bone) and the acromion (a bony projection of the scapula).
 As you raise your arm, the greater tubercle (head of the humerus) moves up towards the acromion process and the amount of space in the subacromial space is naturally reduced.
 When the shoulder is healthy and everything is functioning properly this narrowed space is not a problem.

 The supraspinatus tendon and the subacromial bursa lie within the subacromial space.
 Therefore, these tissues are at the greatest risk of being pinched between the humerus and acromion process when you lift your arm.
 If the soft tissue in the subacromial space is swollen or the acromion is abnormally shaped, pinching or rubbing of the supraspinatus tendon may occur and/or it can cause a lot of irritation in the subacromial bursa.
 This pinching of the supraspinatus tendon or subacromial bursa causes the pain of shoulder impingement syndrome, which becomes worse as inflammation increases.